brozosc/Graph-Neural-Networks-for-Surfactant-Multi-Property-Prediction/README.md

 ![Graphical abstract](Graphical_abstract.png)

 # Data
 The test data set used in this work is provided open-source.
-The rest data can be made available upon request.
+The training data can be made available upon request.

 # Code
 * **model_single_task**: Python code for single-task model training.